syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

    ~~~
    {:.prettyprint }

 2. The endpointBehaviors contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this name property.
+You can link each endpoint to the respective behavior only by using this property.
 In the following code example "Sample.wcf.PivotGridServiceAspNetAjaxBehavior" points the PivotGridService class under the namespace Sample.wcf in PivotGridService.svc.cs file that is the appropriate behavior for the endpoint.

    ~~~ html